 The Original Scattergories App

 The Scattergories game app is exactly what you imagine it is.
-It’s a digital version of the classic board game.
-The gameplay of both versions is nearly the same, complete with the focus on quick-fire answers.
+It’s a digital version of the classic board game, similar to what we get with Words With Friends for Scrabble fans.
+The gameplay of both versions of Scattergories is nearly the same, complete with the focus on quick-fire answers.

 The Company Behind the Frenzy